Corporate Governance at VIG

 The Vienna Insurance Group Managing Board, Supervisory Board and employees consider observance of and compliance with the rules of the Austrian Code of Corporate Governance to be highly important for the practical implementation of corporate government.
 The Vienna Insurance Group’s declaration of adherence to the Code, discussions regarding the areas of deviation, and detailed information on the composition of, procedures followed by, and the compensation of the Managing Board and Supervisory Board are clearly organized and presented below.

-Vienna Insurance Group is committed to the application of and compliance with the January 2018 version of the Austrian Code of Corporate Governance.
+Vienna Insurance Group is committed to the application of and compliance with the applicable version of the Austrian Code of Corporate Governance.